-The Parent Company has further provided corporate guarantees of $\overline{\mathbf{x}}$ 4,895.87 crore on behalf of certain companies towards their borrowings.
+The Parent Company has further provided corporate guarantees of ₹ 4,895.87 crore on behalf of certain companies towards their borrowings.
 As per the reasonable estimate of the management of the Parent Company, it does not expect any obligation against the above guarantee amount.

 32. COVID 19 continues to spread across the globe and India.
 It has impacted business by way of interruption in construction activities, operations of metros, toll collections, supply chain disruption, unavailability of personnel, closure / lock down of various other facilities etc. Most of the activities, viz construction at sites, toll collections, etc. have already commenced and the scale of operations is getting normalize.
 Further, to reduce the impact on cash flows of the group, it has availed moratorium on term loans with respect to certain subsidiaries (Delhi Discoms & selected toll road companies) as per RBI guidelines, wherever applicable.
-The Group has considered all possible impact of COVID 19 in preparation of the financial result, including assessment of the recoverability of financial and non financial assets based on the various internal and external information and assumptions relating to economic forecasts up to the date of approval of these financial results for assessing which are dependent on future development including government policies.
+The Group has considered all possible impact of COVID 19 in preparation of the financial result, including assessment of the recoverability of financial and non financial assets based on the various internal and external information and assumptions relating to economic forecasts up to the date of approval of these financial results for assessing the recoverability of financial and non financial assets.
+The aforesaid assessment is based on projections and estimations which are dependent on future development including government policies.
 Any changes due to the changes in situations / circumstances will be taken into consideration, if necessary, as and when it crystallizes.